acgetchell/mundus-atrox/src/journals/thirteenth.md

 4. *Viker* heals me for 18 HP.
 5. *Tasbros* casts Fireball to hit 3 enemies.
 He hits *CoralKing* and me for 15 HP too.
 One of the enemies goes down.
 6. I hits a guy for 41 damage.
-7. *Tysnera* uses a wand of magic missiles, 4 darts on the same bolt launcher.
+7. *Tysnera* uses a wand of Magic Missiles, 4 darts on the same bolt launcher.
 She does 14 damage, taking it out.
 So, just Hill Giants and Goblins left.
 8. *Calmul* shoots a Hill Giant and misses the first one.
 The second one does 18 damage.
 9. *Steve* hits a Hill Giant for 23 HP, it goes down.
 10. The Goblins dash away 60 ft and hide!
 The Hill Giants are still hungry.
 They miss me twice and *Geral* invokes disadvantage on *CoralKing* so he escapes alive.